AdemDenizPiskin/PhysicsSimulation/README.md

 ### Leaf.py
 A leaf getting blown in a windy day.
 The wind has friction force and a spring force attaching it to the tree.
 If it gets too far away it breaks.

+### Two_body_collision.py
+Two bodies making elastic collision

+### random_particle.py
+100 particles with random velocity and positions doing ellastic collision with one another.
+(The collision detector is not very well optimized).

+### two_body_charges
+Two electrically charged particles with ellastic collision.
+Gives some funny results when they get too close.